Preemie Crochet Challenge 2020

-This blanket comes in no less than 12 sizes from lovey to king size!
-It has an easy 2 row repeat and a video tutorial if you are unsure about how to do cross double crochet.
-Its a great blanket for beginners or more experienced crocheters and will make a super stash buster because of the colour blocking!
+This blanket comes in no less than 12 sizes, from lovey to king-size!
+It has an easy 2-row repeat and a video tutorial if you are unsure about how to cross double crochet.
+It’s a great blanket for beginners or more experienced crocheters and will make a super stash buster because of the color blocking!
 So what are you waiting for?
 Grab the links to the pattern here.

 Basketweave Beanie by HanJan Crochet

 Hannah over at HanJan Crochet donated this sweet beanie pattern – and it comes in sizes from preemie to adult!
 Yes, this is another one you can make for the whole family!
 The basketweave stitch is quite simple once you get the hang of it, so if you have never tried it before, go for it!
 Get the pattern info and links here.

 This is a reversible hat pattern that is suitable for a confident beginner.
 I love the texture of the puff stitches on the outside of this one (the grey version).
 What about you?
 But it’s cool that you can get two different looks with the same pattern.
 It is worked in rounds in the back loop only and uses a single crochet puff stitch (instructions on how to do this stitch are in the pattern!).
 You can find the pattern here.

 The Houndstooth Baby Cocoon by Sunflower Cottage Crochet